pushbits/server/README.md

 ##### Revoking a token

-Admin users are eligable to revoke tokens.
+Admin users are eligible to revoke tokens.
 This should not be necessary in normal operation, as tokens are only short lived.
 But there might be situations where attackers might have gotten knowledge about a token.

 ```bash
 curl \